to make you whole

 According to a recent study reported in NBC News, ziplines are becoming more popular in California and throughout the country.
 In 2001 there were only a dozen commercial zipline operators in the United States, but today there are over 15,000.
 As one would expect, with more ziplining come more zipline accidents, and thus more injuries.
 The study revealed that zipline injuries rose by about 50% from 2009 to 2012, and if you Googled “zipline injury” today you would find several recent stories.

 What are some of the most common injuries affecting those injured in zipline accidents?
 The zipline accident study, which appeared in the American Journal of Emergency Medicine, notes that most zipline injuries happen when a person falls or crashes into an object while riding the zipline.
 Since zipline structures send riders at very high speeds, collisions with tree or other objects, as well as falls from heights, can be devastating.
+A zipline injury attorney can help San Diego residents evaluate the scope of their harm.
 Some of the most common injuries include:

 - Strains; and